axel-sirota/terraform-fundamentals-aws/exercises/06/README.md

 where `INSTANCE_ID` is the ID you noted above.

-Now run the same exact code elsewhere, e.g., on your own local machine. you don't have terraform installed locally, you can just `cd` into the `elsewhere` directory which has the exact same Terraform code in it (actually the files in that directory are links to the code in the directory above, rather than copies).
+Now run the same exact code elsewhere, e.g., on your own local machine. you don't have terraform installed locally, you can just `cd` into the `elsewhere` directory which has the exact same Terraform code in it.

 Run `terraform plan` and confirm that Terraform says nothing needs to be done.
 If the state had been stored locally, this could not be the case, but since the state is stored in an S3 bucket, it's being shared across both copies of